Kongsmoen

-Kongsmoen is a village in the northern part of the municipality of Høylandet in Trøndelag county, Norway.
+Kongsmoen is a village in the northern part of Høylandet Municipality in Trøndelag county, Norway.
 The village is located at the innermost point at the end of the Foldafjord, about 20 km east of the village of Foldereid and about 30 km north of the village of Høylandet.
-Prior to 1964, the Kongsmoen area was part of the municipality of Foldereid.
-Kongsmo Chapel is located in this village, and it serves the people in the northern part of Høylandet municipality.
+Prior to 1964, the Kongsmoen area was part of Foldereid Municipality.
+Kongsmo Chapel is located in this village, and it serves the people in the northern part of Høylandet Municipality.